sah/java-tutorial/04-Java-Helper.md

-Using the Java Helper library
+Using the Java Helper Library
 ====
-The [Java helper library](https://github.com/saucelabs/sauce-java) adds some extra features to the running of tests using Sauce OnDemand, while only requiring minimal changes to the test class.
-There are separate JUnit and TestNG versions of the Java helper library, which are included as dependencies in the Maven pom file when the archetype generation is performed.
+The [Java helper library](https://github.com/saucelabs/sauce-java) provides additional test functionality when using Sauce OnDemand (like pass/fail reporting), and it only requires minimal changes to the test class.
+There are JUnit and TestNG versions of the Java helper library.
+You include the version you are using as a dependency in the Maven pom file.

 **JUnit**

-The Java helper libraries are included in the project by virtue of the following dependency in the pom.xml file:
+To include the Java helper libraries in a JUnit project, add the following dependency to the pom.xml file:

 ```xml
 <dependency>